ElectroPorsche — 1966 Porsche 912 at English Bay, Vancouver

 The car was trucked to Todd Barlow at Green Motors — the EV engineer who had patiently waited months for it to arrive.

-Todd engineered everything: coil-over Boxster suspension, custom battery racks fore and aft (near-perfect 50/50 weight distribution), and a 210 hp, 200 lb-ft electric motor.
+Todd engineered everything: coil-over Boxster suspension, custom battery racks fore and aft (near-perfect 50/50 weight distribution), and an electric motor that makes more power than the original flat-four gas engine ever did — with instant torque.
 The original dogleg five-speed was kept.

 The J1772 charging plug sits exactly where the fuel filler used to be.
 A laser-cut aluminium dash panel and custom EV gauges — all by Hollywood Speedo.